dahoum/Nursery/360/README.md

 ## Product

-Product Concepts can be also driven through 360 degrees review process.
+Product Concepts can be also driven through a 360 degrees review process.